 If you have ever watched a professional darts match on TV, chances are they were playing a game of 501 darts.
-501 is the most common dart game that is played around the world a will likely be the first game you will learn.
+It is the most common dart game played around the world a will likely be the first game you will learn.

-It is a great game to play one on one, with teams or even just alone.
+You will need to learn it well.
+But that’s ok because it is a fun and easy game to play one on one, with teams or even just alone.

-Below we will discuss the basics of the game in detail as well as cover some tips and strategies that will help new players.
+In this guide, we will discuss the basic rules of the game in detail and cover some tips and strategies that will help beginners.

 What Are The Rules For 501 Darts?

-Usually, a coin is tossed to see who goes first.
-Alternatively, you can each throw a dart at the board and whoever is closest to the bullseye can go first.
+Usually, a coin is tossed to determine the starting order.
+Alternatively, you can each throw a dart at the board and whoever has the closest dart to the bullseye starts first.

-Before you can start subtracting your score from the 501, you must first hit one of the double spaces around the outer ring of the board.
-The is called “doubling in.”
+Before you can start scoring, you have to first land a dart in one of the double sections around the outer ring of the board.
+This is called “doubling in.”

-When doubling in, the double 20 or the double bull are the two most desirable targets as they are worth the most points (40 and 50).
-If you are playing with teams, only one member of your team needs to double in.
+When doubling in, the double 20 or the bullseye are the two most desirable targets as they are worth the most points (40 and 50).
+If you are playing with teams, only one member of your team needs to double-in.

-Once a player on the team has doubled in, that dart and all following darts that team throws count to reduce the score.
+Once a player on the team has doubled-in, scoring begins.
+That dart and all following darts from all players on the team count to reduce the score.

 Getting Your Score Down in 501

-Once you or someone on your team has doubled in, the objective is to score as many points per round as possible.
-This is generally done by shooting for the triple 20 as it is the highest scoring target on the board.
+Once you have doubled-in, the object is to score as many points per round as possible.
+This is generally done by shooting for the triple 20 as it is the highest-scoring target on the dartboard.

-If one of your darts block the triple 20, you may want to aim for the triple 19 instead, for a cleaner shot.
-You may also start shooting for other targets when your score is getting low enough to finish, and you want to set up your double out.
+If one of your darts is blocking the triple 20, you may want to aim for the triple 19 instead, for a cleaner shot.
+You may also start shooting for other targets when your score is getting low enough to finish, and you want to set up your double-out.

 How Do You Win 501 Darts?

-To win a game of 501 darts, you must double out the same way you doubled in.
-Doubling out, however, can be a bit trickier.
+To win the game, you have to double-out the same way you doubled-in.
+Doubling-out, however, can be a bit trickier.

-When doubling in, you are free to hit any double target on the board to get things started.
-When doubling out, you must hit a double that will land you precisely on 0 points to win the game.
+When doubling-in, you are free to hit any double target on the board to get things started.
+When doubling out, you need to hit a double that will land you precisely on zero points to win the game.

-It is essential that you do not score more than what you have remaining, this will result in a bust, and your turn will be over.
-Double bull is the highest target you can double out on, being worth 50 points.
-After that would be the double 20 worth 40 points.
+It is essential that you do not hit more points than what you have remaining, this will result in a bust, and your turn will be over.
+The center bull is the highest target you can double-out on, being worth 50 points.
+After that would be the double 20 with is worth 40 points.

 Scoring 501 Darts

-One person is usually assigned to keep score.
-This person is known as the marker.
-The chalkboard will be divided at the center with a line down that middle and each teams score will be calculated on their respective side.
+One person is usually assigned to do the scoring in 501 darts.
+This person is known as the marker or chalker.
+The scoreboard will be divided with a line down that middle and each team’s score will be calculated on their respective side.

 501 Darts Variations

-There are a few variations to the game depending on where and with who you are playing.
+There are a few slight rule variations to the basic game that may be different depending on where and with who you are playing.

-When playing with uneven teams, you may need to introduce a dummy (fake) player into the playing cycle.
+If you have uneven teams, it is standard practice to play with a dummy (fake) player into the games rotation.
 This dummy player would have a predetermined fixed score each round dependant on the skill levels of the other players and that score will be deducted from the running total when it is the dummies “turn.”

 501 Darts Tips